 Biosystems engineers are professionals who create and adapt engineering knowledge and technologies for the efficient and effective production, processing, storage, handling and distribution of food, feed, fiber and other biological products, while at the same time providing for a quality environment and preserving and protecting natural resources.
 Biosystems engineers directly address problems and opportunities related to food, water, energy, and the environment - all of which are critical to the quality of life in our society.
-Subject-matter specialization is provided through the following four undergraduate option areas: food processing, environment and natural resources, biomechanical, and bioprocessing and biotechnology
+Subjectmatter specialization is provided through the following four undergraduate option areas: food processing, environment and natural resources, biomechanical, and bioprocessing and biotechnology

 Biosystems engineering courses integrate engineering sciences, physical sciences, and biological sciences, and teach students to address real-world challenges.
-With the guidance of experienced faculty, students work both as individuals and in teams to design creative solutions to complex problems.
+With the guidance of experienced faculty, students work both as individuals and in teams to design creative solutions to complex problems industries and organizations involved with Biosystems engineering, where they apply discovery, problem solving, and leadership skills for the benefit of their organization and the society at large.

 The overall objective of the undergraduate biosystems engineering degree program is to provide the comprehensive education necessary to prepare students for successful, productive and rewarding careers in engineering for agricultural, food and biological systems.
-Graduates of the program will: